 MCP Server Reference

-Manage your Drupal spaces, import content, and monitor usage directly from AI tools like Claude Desktop, Cursor, and Claude Code.
+Manage your Drupal spaces, import content, deploy between environments, and monitor usage directly from AI tools like Claude Desktop, Cursor, and Claude Code.
+25+ tools available.

 What is MCP?